pmemoli/Data-Science-Thesis/notebook.md

 ## July 14th 2025:

 I finished the analizer function to test a bunch of metrics on the gsm8k dataset, and debugged some issues with the metrics on batches.
 The next step is to actually run it on a GPU and compute the AUROC and whatever for the different metrics.

+## July 15th 2025:

+I have everything ready to run the experiments on the gsm8k dataset.
+But I had trouble with actually connecting to a GPU.
+It's probably a good idea to spend some time learning how to ssh to a machine and run stuff on it.
+I also wasn't able to get into the machines with teamviewer...